dcellwanger/PLISH-ProbeDesigner/README.md

 <img src="img/gui.png" alt="PLISH Probe Designer GUI" width="500px"/>

 #### Feature Calculation
 The first step is to identify all candidate probe sequences and calculate the features.
 The only information that is needed, is the database and the identifier of the target transcript - its sequence is loaded automatically.
 After providing this input, hit `Run`.
 The status of the computation will be shown in the `Progress` panel. **PLISH Probe Designer** automatically runs several thermodynamic analyses (free energy of the canidate probe fold, free energy of the homodimer, and free energy of the duplex with the target region) and a BLAST search against a local organism-specific database to assess probe specificity.
-Please note that those two steps are quite compute-intensive and therefore, depending on the number of candidates may take some time (~1 minute).
+Please note that these two steps are quite compute-intensive and therefore, depending on the number of candidates may take some time (~1 minute).

 #### Filter and Export
 Next, set the desired parameters to filter proper hybridization probes: